hlarson0210/burger/README.md

 # Eat-Da-Burger
 ## Application
-This application is a handlebar
+This application is organized by using standard MVC format.